-Quest can help you face that diagnosis and understand that while you may have a life threatening illness, there’s much you can do to enhance your quality – and quantity – of life.
+Quest can help you face a diagnosis of cancer and understand that while you may have a life-threatening illness, there’s much you can do to enhance your quality – and quantity – of life.

 “In September of 1983 I was told I wouldn’t see Christmas due to acute myeloid leukaemia.
 When I did see that Christmas , I started working with people with cancer as a naturopath and meditation teacher.
 I shared with my patients my knowledge of nutrition, supplements, meditation and other healing modalities.”
 Petrea King says.